mercadopago/devsite-docs/guides/online-payments/subscriptions/integration.en.md

 There are two ways to integrate subscriptions:

-* __With a plan associated__: Use this form when you need to use the same subscription on different occasions and want to organize them into identifiable groups.
+* __With an associated plan__: Use this form when you need to use the same subscription on different occasions and want to organize them into identifiable groups.
 For example, for a monthly and annual subscription to a gym.

-* __Without a plan associated__: Use this form when you know that different subscriptions will not share any features because they will be very specific or specialized for each payer.
+* __Without an associated plan__: Use this form when you know that different subscriptions will not share any features because they will be very specific or specialized for each payer.
 For example, for a single month subscription with a special discount.

 > NOTE
 >